VisheshChouhan/UniTrack/README.md

 # University Student Interface Application

 Welcome to the University Student Interface Application repository!
-This application comprises two separate applications: one for students (Student_App) and one for teachers (Teachers_App), aimed at facilitating communication and organization within university classrooms.
+This application comprises two separate applications: one for students (Name: Login) and one for teachers (Teachers_App), aimed at facilitating communication and organization within university classrooms.

 ## Features